bison--/php7emulator/README.md

 TL;DR: MAKE PHP5 CODES WORK AGAIN!

 You have an old project that can't be changed easily to work with PHP7?
 GREAT!
+We have a few of them at work but I couldnt find anything like this on the whole Internet.
-Here is a wrapper for ~~all~~ some depricated and removed functions to make your PHP5 work in PHP7.
+So here is a wrapper for ~~all~~ some depricated and removed functions to make your PHP5 work on PHP7.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LZ89S5B4T4QSS)